rootskar/EEGMotorImagery/README.md

 * statsmodels 0.11.1
 * pyEDFlib 0.1.17

+If you have python, virtualenv and pip installed, you can use the "install.bat" script in Windows or "install.sh" script in Linux to create a virtual environment in the running folder with all the dependencies installed.

 ## Running
 The program can be run from the CLI with the following required arguments: